-Funded on 2008-2010 by MAEC/AECID Postdoctoral Research at the UINSAAC and the Museum Convento de Santo Domingo-Qorikancha.
-Funded on 2006-2008 by MEC/Fulbright Postdoctoral Research Grant; at the School of Cinematic Arts, University of Southern California, Los Angeles California and Laboratory pf Digital Culture (UCM) Cooperation Grants.
+Funded on 2008-2010 by MAEC/AECID Postdoctoral Research at the UNSAAC and the Museum Convento de Santo Domingo-Qorikancha.
+Funded on 2006-2008 by MEC/Fulbright Postdoctoral Research Grant; at the School of Cinematic Arts, University of Southern California, Los Angeles California.